 The nurse aide should only be reimbursed by one (1) facility per one (1) training program completed.
 It is the responsibility of the facility to do an employee background check to see if the nurse aide has completed the training, and if a different facility has already reimbursed him/her for the cost of training.
 This might mean the facility has to contact previous employers to find out if the new employee has already been reimbursed for his/her training program costs.

-Any additional questions regarding NATCEP reimbursement, please contact Gina at ISDH (317) 233-7497.
+Any additional questions regarding NATCEP reimbursement in Merrillville, Valparaiso, Lafayette, and Tippecanoe County, IN, please contact Gina at ISDH (317) 233-7497.

-Med Ed CNA Training Classes will issue one original receipt only.
+Med Ed QMA Training Classes will issue one original receipt only.